What is Direct Primary Care (DPC)?

 We can lower the cost of your employee health benefits up to 60% when you combine our care with a partially self-funded health plan.
 We work directly with an insurer who can put an employee healthcare plan together for you which combines major medical with our primary care services.
 Contact us for more information.

-The terms are often used interchangeably.
+No, though the terms are often used interchangeably.
 Direct primary care is a healthcare model focused on putting the patient first.
-Ashewell Medical Group may be different than other “concierge practices,” in its focus on delivering affordable direct care without unnecessary and underutilized benefits and costs.
+Ashewell Medical Group may be different from other “concierge practices,” in its focus on delivering affordable direct care without unnecessary and underutilized benefits and costs.

 We don’t do bureaucracy or anything that stands between the patient and the physician.
 We don’t take insurance.
 Our low monthly fee covers comprehensive primary care services delivered by a Board Certified Internal Medicine doctors.
 Dr. Brown and Dr. Bartow have both outstanding credentials and experience.
 They listen, and focus on achieving patients healthcare goals.
 We offer wholesale medications and labs because it is easier and cheaper for our patients.